benoitpas/aoc-2023/README.md

 Part 1: Suprisingly simple !

-Part 2: The main difficulty is understanding the instructions.
+Part 2: The main difficulty is understanding the instructions and then find out how to model the data.